AkashVermaIN/PAEViT/README.md

 # PAEViT

-This is a complete guide on how to download, install, and train PAEViT on CIFAR10, CIFAR100, TinyImageNet etc., or even your own variations of the same.
+This is a complete guide on how to download, install, and train PAEViT on CIFAR10, CIFAR100, TinyImageNet, or even your own variations of the same.
 ---
 To get started, you will first need all the files on your local machine.
 To do this, you must either download or clone this repository.
 ## Cloning the Repository